How is a neuropsychological evaluation different from a school assessment?

 What do I need to do before the evaluation day?

-Before your child’s appointment, I will ask you to complete a Parent – Child-Adolescent History Form and return to me with a copy of any previous school testing and/or individual education plans prior to scheduling an appointment, so that I can plan some of what I will do with your child.
+Before your child’s appointment, I will ask you to complete three forms: a Child-Adolescent History Form, an Informed Consent, and an Insurance Form (if using insurance) with a copy of any recent school testing and/or Individual Education Plans prior to scheduling an appointment, so that I can plan some of what I will do with your child.

 What should I tell my child about his or her evaluation before we come in?